Tutorial 4: Bulk Parameter Updates

 Step 2: Find a Parameter by Name

-Use LookupParameter for custom or shared parameters:
+Use LookupParameter for custom or shared parameters.
+Select an element to test this:

 var param = element.LookupParameter("Comments");